 - The library is not responsible for theft of or damage to property brought into a library meeting room.

-- An adult age 18 or older must sign the Library Meeting Room Application below, and at least one adult age 18 or older must be present when youth groups use the meeting rooms.
+- An adult age 18 or older must complete the Library Meeting Room reservation form, and at least one adult age 18 or older must be present when youth groups use the meeting rooms.

 - Each group is responsible for ensuring that attendance at its meeting does not exceed the maximum occupancy for the meeting room as set by the Fire Marshal.